Mary Bridges-Adams: Personal life

-On 22 October 1887, the then Mary Daltry married Walter Bridges Adams, the son of William Bridges Adams.
+On 22 October 1887, Mary Daltry married Walter Bridges Adams, the son of William Bridges Adams.
 Together they had one son, William Bridges-Adams (1889–1965).
 Her husband predeceased her, dying in 1902.

 Her husband's family paid for her son to attend Bedales School, a progressive private school.
 Though this may have conflicted with her own views about education, sending her son to a fee-paying boarding school was likely the only way she could have continued her activism as a single-parent.